What is UMass Amherst Google Mail?

 Gmail is available for UMass Amherst Google mail users offline as well as online when using the Google Chrome browser.
 This feature should only enabled by users on an as needed basis and must be turned off when no longer necessary.
 For information on how to enable and use this feature on your UMass Amherst Google Mail account please visit: support.google.com/mail/answer/1306849?hl=en

 Note: Users using Gmail offline with an account that contains University data must only configure offline Gmail on devices with the appropriate security controls for the data.
 Please see the “Technology Standards” section of the UMass Amherst Information Security Policy for more information.

 Accounts must also enable the “Remove offline data from my computer” option for their account.
 To do so, log in to Gmail and go to Settings>Offline>Security and under “After logging out of my Google account” select “Remove offline data from my computer.”
 Users must also clear cookies on their browser after using this feature.

 Is Google Mail replacing UMail?

-The transition from UMail to Google Mail for undergraduates' email occurred on in late June 2013.
+The transition from UMail to Google Mail for undergraduates' email occurred in late June 2013.
 UMass Amherst IT automatically transferred students' mailboxes from UMail to Google Mail.
-Note: You will not receive any new mail to your UMail account.
+The same process occurred for graduate students and select faculty and staff in 2019.
+Note: After being migrated, you will not receive any new mail to your UMail account.
 All new messages will be delivered to your Google Mail account.